jml3on/arduino-pentair/protocol.md

 ### Chlorinator Request

-- Request is 3 bytes long
+3 bytes long
 - [0] always 0x50. maybe as command.
 - [1] ??, 0x00 when chlorination is disabled.
 0x11 when not.
-- [3] % target of chlorination, between 0% and 100%.
+- [2] % target of chlorination, between 0% and 100%.
 0 when chlorination is disabled.

 Changing the spa% doesn't seem to affect the request.
 Maybe it gets sent when spa mode is on?